-- The HTML and CSS editor, where should be written the HTML content and CSS code that describes the presentation of that HTML content.
+The HTML and CSS editor.
+This is where the HTML content and CSS code should be written that describes the presentation of that HTML content.

-Theme colors, defined in the Look & feel section of the back office, can be used in the page stylesheet, as CSS variables (more information in the Customizing theme and portal icon documentation).
+Theme colors, defined in the Look & feel section of the back office, can be used in the page stylesheet as CSS variables.
+For more information, see the Customizing theme and portal icon documentation).

 On the right of the Content tab is also displayed a Preview button.
 It opens a preview of the page as the users would see it on the portal, without having to save the page first.

 To choose a page template:

 Choose a template from the selection.

 When selecting another template while one is already in place and has already been modified, a window appears to confirm the template change.

 To reset the template, that is, to erase the custom modifications and go back to the original state of the template:

 Click on the Reset template button.
 A related window appears.

 Click on the "Reset the content" button to confirm the resetting of the template, and deletion of all custom modifications.